 What happens if I don’t have enough money to make a claim?
 This is something you do not need to worry about with no win no fee solicitors, since you do not need any money to begin your accident claim.
 Plus financial risk is minimised, as the payment structure is entirely different.

 Will I be able to claim if I haven’t seen a doctor?
 It is highly unlikely.
-We know that a lot of people bypass a trip to the doctor when they have experienced an injury that is minor, such as mild whiplash.
+We know that a lot of people bypass a trip to the doctor or urgent care when they have experienced an injury that is minor, such as mild whiplash.
 However, if you do this it will seriously impact your chances of getting compensation, since there will be no proof that you have suffered the injury in the first place.
 You cannot expect to get compensation simply because you say that you were injured.
 You need to be able to prove it.

 All in all, we hope that this guide has been helpful when it comes to understanding different road accident types and making a claim.